gstoyano/target-dev.en/help/dev/before-administer/models-api.md

 >
 >To find your activity's Activity ID, navigate to the Activities List in the Target UI.
 Click on the activity of interest.
 The Activity ID will be displayed in the body of the resulting Activities Overview page, as well as at the end of the URL for that page.

-The **externalName** is a user-friendly name for a feature.
+The **[!UICONTROL externalName]** is a user-friendly name for a feature.
 It is created by Target, and it is possible this value may change over time.
 Users can view these user-friendly names in the [Personalization Insights report](https://experienceleague.adobe.com/docs/target/using/reports/insights/personalization-insights-reports.html).

-The **internalName** is the feature's actual identifier.
+The **[!UICONTROL internalName]** is the feature's actual identifier.
 It is also created by Target, but it cannot be changed.
 This is the value you will need to reference in order to identify the feature(s) you would like to blocklist.

 Note that in order for the features list to populate with values (that is, in order for it to be non-null), an activity: